 “Your car is equipped with a communist radio system – you will hear my commentary but you may not respond through it!”
-Briefings and safety advice are in surprisingly short supply before we are expected to dive into the Berlin traffic behind the wheel of our rented Trabant…
+Briefings and safety advice are in surprisingly short supply before we are expected to dive into a Berlin Trabant tour

 Trabant production started in 1958 and didn’t end until 1991, by which point, approaching four million had been produced.
 That might sound like a big number, but there was still a waiting list of pushing a decade to get your hands on one of these famously wretched devices that, during that period, were the transportation of choice (or lack thereof) in the former East Germany.
 You might expect some evolution during such a long production, but changes are surprisingly minimal, save for a notable late-life switch to a VW-derived four-stroke engine to replace the venerable 26bhp two-stroke original.